Tour of Jersey, Channel Islands

 Another attraction in the area is Le Moulin de

-has been restored to working order by the Trust
+restored to working order by the Trust and

-and grinds its own Flour to this day.
-The Mill
+grinds its own Flour to this day.
+The Mill also

-also has a display of Neolithic Quern Stones
+has a display of Neolithic Quern Stones found

-history of Milling, and a Video Room where you
+Milling, and a Video Room where you can watch a

 .
 Map